rasmunk/deling/README.rst

-deling is a set of utilities for accessing and writing data in remote data storages.
+deling is a set of utilities for accessing and writing data across remote data storages.

 Installation
 ------------